flq/MemBus/readme.md

 ## Publishing

 There isn't a lot one can say about Publishing.
-You may pass any object instance into the __"Publish"__ method.
+You may pass

+* any object instance into the __"Publish"__ method.
+* An Observable - in this case MemBus will dispatch any observed messages to the MemBus infrastructure.
+If the Observable raises an exception, the **ExceptionOccurred** messagewill be sent.
+Once the observale completes, the **MessageStreamCompleted** message will be dispatched.
+* Publish in an awaitable fashion - in this case, any configuration with regard to handling the message will be short-circuited an an awaitable version of a **SequentialPublisher** will be used.

 ##Publishing to a DI Container